Solar panels are becoming increasingly popular, and you will find many more of them installed on caravans than you would just 10 or 15 years ago.

 Off the Grid Independence

-Caravan owners often go off the grid where there may not be direct access to energy and solar panels are ideal for this when you’re in remote areas where connecting to the electricity power grid can be expensive or complicated.
+Caravan owners often go off the grid where there may not be direct access to energy (via caravan hook up cables).
+Solar panels are ideal for this when you’re in remote areas where connecting to the electricity power grid can be expensive or complicated.

 If you’re planning to go off-grid, then you can also integrate batteries into your solar power set up which provides you with a means of storing the energy which you can then use at a later time.
 For instance, if you wanted to use your stored energy through the night.
 There is a range of different batteries available, and they vary depending on their size and capacity.